fx-giant/giant-documentations/visual/visual-styling-legend.md

 Even though we do not have a legend anymore, we do not lose any information we want to convey to our target audience.
 The **percentage of total sales within each region** is still clearly shown to the viewer.

-**Important Note**: Legends are normally used when they provide information the current chart itself cannot convey to the user.
+**Important Note**: Legends are normally used when it can provide information the current chart itself cannot convey to the user.

 ## Example 2: